 There are also unsafe methods that you should avoid.
 Methods that your grandmothers may have used with no problems and taught you about.
 You have to decide if you want to take the risks associated with these.
 There is a list of them at the bottom of this page to help you decipher what is still valid and what you should consider changing.

-Botulism is a type of food poisoning that thrive in low acidity.
-This is why it is important to process low acid food by pressure canning.
+Botulism is a type of food poisoning that thrives in low acidity.
+This is why it is important to process low-acid food by pressure canning.
 A pressure canner obtains the high level of heat necessary to kill botulism spores.